Electricians test, install, maintain and repair electrical systems and equipment.

 Pay for electricians varies depending on skills, experience and the type of work they do.

-- Apprentice electricians may start out on the training minimum wage.
-Pay increases as they pick up skills or complete unit standards.
+- Apprentice electricians may start on the minimum training wage.

-- Qualified electricians usually earn $25 to $32 an hour.
+- After completing an apprenticeship, electricians usually earn $24 to $33 an hour.

 - PAYE.net.nz website - use this calculator to convert pay and salary information